 Cooler environments do not just keep the body’s core temperature in the proper zone, but it increases melatonin as well.

-What Temperature Should Your Bedroom Be At Night For Clean Sleep Hygiene?
+What Temperature Should Your Bedroom Be At Night?

 To benefit from a cool room your thermostat should be set anywhere from 60 to 68 degrees Fahrenheit.

-Cooling down your room can be done by your AC but you can also go old school and just leave your window open as you sleep!
+You can do this with your AC but you can also go old school and just leave your window open as you sleep!

 What Can I do for Cooler Sleep